 Last week I played the vintage Hawkes piston horn quite a bit crooked in F. Although still not easy to play, over the week it started feeling better and better.
 I became more used to how it blows and for sure it is more responsive than the F side of any double horn or any cheap student model single F.

 This past weekend I was on a very different piston “horn,” as at a church retreat I took my old King mellophone as the instrument to play in the praise band, as I have done other years.
 At the retreat I also brought along my IYM mouthpiece, seen in this photo.
 It is a “heavy” mouthpiece and looks pretty intense, no?
-I have some comments on this mouthpiece in this article, but to add briefly it did project well with a sound very much like Flugelhorn.
+It did project well with a sound very much like Flugelhorn.
 I really wish that I could modify the rim to be closer to what I normally play, but otherwise it was a nice break from horn, especially so after working with the vintage piston horn.